HOW TO TEACH AND PREACH

 Remember that we do not exist simply to live for ourselves.
 We were created to represent God.

-When we teach and preach; it is not about us and our audience, primarily.
+When we teach and preach, it is not about us and our audience, primarily.
 It is about God being represented well in our teaching and preaching.
-His reputation is on the line because we represent Him.
+His reputation is on the line, because we represent Him.

-If we do not prioritize teaching and preaching well, then we will not become more like Christ, and we will be misrepresenting Him in our teaching and preaching.
+If we do not prioritize teaching and preaching well, then we will not become more like Christ, and we will be misrepresenting Him.

 When we share the Gospel, it shines a light on our lives.
 If we are not teaching and preaching well, then we will be tempted to shrink back from sharing the Gospel with those whom we lead and others.

 When we have done everything to teach and preach well, it gives us boldness in our faith.
 This boldness will enable us to be transparent with anyone.
-This, in turn, will enable us to freely let other believers into our lives to disciple them.
+This, in turn, will enable us freely to let other believers into our lives to disciple them.

 We must let the reputation of God and His love for people motivate us to grow in our ability to teach and preach well.